Heterogeneous Treatment Effects under Network Interference: A Nonparametric Approach Based on Node Connectivity: Application to Indian Rural Social Networks

-We further investigate the heterogeneity of the spillover effect as a function of node connectivity. \cref{fig:boxplot_SpE_by_d_IndianVillage} presents the distributions of the point estimates \( \hat{\mathrm{SpE}}_{i^*}(0) \) and \( \hat{\mathrm{SpE}}_{i^*}(1) \) over the observed nodes, stratified by the degree of node \( i^* \) into four groups: (i) isolated nodes (72 villagers), (ii) nodes with 1--4 connections (2832 villagers), (iii) 5--8 connections (3793 villagers) and (iv) 9 or more connections (2686 villagers).
-When node \( i^* \) was not intervened on (\( t^*_{i^*} = 0 \)), the spillover effect remained approximately constant and close to zero across all degree groups.
-However, when the node was intervened on (\( t^*_{i^*} = 1 \)), we observed substantial heterogeneity in the spillover effect across node degrees.
+We further investigate the heterogeneity of the spillover effect as a function of node connectivity. \cref{fig:boxplot_SpE_by_d_IndianVillage} presents boxplots of the point estimates \( \hat{\mathrm{SpE}}_{i^*}(0) \) and \( \hat{\mathrm{SpE}}_{i^*}(1) \), stratified by the degree of node \( i^* \) into four groups: isolated nodes (72 total), nodes with 1--4 connections (2832), 5--8 connections (3793), and 9 or more connections (2686).
+When node \( i^* \) does not receive an intervention (\( t^*_{i^*} = 0 \)), the spillover effect remained approximately constant and close to zero across all groups.
+However, when \( t^*_{i^*} = 1 \), there is substantial heterogeneity in the spillover effect.
 Excluding isolated nodes, which trivially have no spillover effects, we found that the spillover effect was generally larger for nodes with fewer connections.
-Specifically, \( \hat{\mathrm{SpE}}_{i^*}(1) \) was significantly higher in group (ii) than in group (iii) (\( p = 0.0014 \)) and group (iv) (\( p = 0.026 \)).
-The difference between groups (iii) and (iv) was not statistically significant (\( p = 0.134 \)).
-We note that the presented $p$-values are not adjusted for multiple hypothesis testing.
+Specifically, \( \hat{\mathrm{SpE}}_{i^*}(1) \) was significantly higher for nodes with 1--4 connections than for those with 5--8 (\( p = 0.0014 \)) and those with 9+ (\( p = 0.026 \)).
+The difference between the two latter groups is not statistically significant (\( p = 0.134 \)).
+Note that these $p$-values are not adjusted for multiple testing and should be viewed as a data summary.
 These results suggest that less connected individuals tend to experience greater influence from their neighbors' participation in self-help groups compared to highly connected individuals, potentially due to their greater dependence on a limited number of connections.

-These findings imply that spillover effects vary across the network, and our flexible approach based on node-wise causal estimands allows to account for and study this heterogeneity when estimating causal effects under network interference.
-This has implications for downstream policy decisions, especially when there is a limited intervention budget.
+Such heterogeneity in spillover effects, which our approach allows for and picks up, has implications for downstream policy decisions, especially when there is a limited intervention budget.